labex-labs/open-source-labs/python/python-mastery/lab-ex3-8-mixin-classes-and-cooperative-inheritance/en/step3.md

 "IBM",100,70.44
 ```

-By enhancing the `create_formatter()` function, we've created a user-friendly API that hides the complexity of multiple inheritance while still providing the flexibility of mixins.
+By enhancing the `create_formatter()` function, we've created a user-friendly API.
+Users can now easily use mixins without having to understand the complex details of multiple inheritance.
+This gives them the flexibility to customize the formatters according to their needs.